nexusdev/hack-recovery/README.md

-generate a balances object, which is a mapping (address => balance) and save it as dsEthToken.json
+Generate a balances object, which is a mapping (address => balance) and save it as dsEthToken.json